 The wasl Tower has one of the world’s tallest ceramic facades, cloaked with gentle ceramic features.
-Clay was chosen as a fundamental material for this facade, while additional fins are also manufactured from ceramic materials.
+Clay was chosen as a basic material for this facade, as such the facade fins will be manufactured as low-tech glazed ceramic elements.
 This fine lace of fins over the basic skin literally veils the geometry.
 These fins only shade the facade, but also reflect daylight deep into the tower’s interior.
 The direction of the fins (12.8 degrees), as well as the dimensions and materialisation, have all been developed using the parametric data from the design model.
 This holistic facade is decorated with autonomously generated light patterns that breaths with the rhythm of the city.

 The scale, lighting, design and engineering of the inner and the outdoor spaces took inspiration from the sustainable protocol, “Good for the People, Good for the Environment”.
 Smart communication, security and access strategies provide a seamless technological foundation on which this sustainable pledge was integrated in the building.
 The open seam that runs the full height of the tower forms a ‘vertical boulevard’ which is topped by infinity pools on the tower roof.
 This seam is created by a stacking of outdoor balconies, forming a green vein along the building’s silhouette, and allowing a glimpse of the interior.
 This boulevard connects the outdoor with the indoor, which is a unique feature for this region.
 Clean materials, interactive light levels, and deliberated acoustics are implemented in all spaces throughout the building, with a particular focus on public levels, where culinary experience, hosting and aesthetics come together to heighten visitor experiences.